altmann/FluentResults/README.md

     .Log<MyLoggerContext>("More info about the result");
 ```

-You can also log results only on successes ou failures:
+You can also log results only on successes or failures:

 ```csharp
 Result<int> result = DoSomething();